 Although she still serves some web clients, Millar’s painting career takes her focus these days and she can be found in her studio most mornings and in the field with her paints in the afternoon, weather permitting.

 It is in the outdoors that she finds her inspiration.
 “Nature is where I feel free”, Millar claims, “as a child I loved to roam and play in the fields and forest of my home in Belmont sur Lausanne.
 Plein air painting pulls me outside once again and frees my spirit.”

 Millar finds her joy in discovering the world by painting on location.
 She has traveled and painted in Montana, Massachusetts, and Connecticut in the U.S., and Italy and Switzerland.

-Millar developed her technique at The Art Students League in New York City and has studied extensively with the renowned artists, Stefan Baumann of Mount Shasta, CA, Edward Spalding DeVoe of Bridgewater, CT, and Leonid Gervits of New York City.
+Millar developed her technique at The Art Students League in New York City and has studied with the renowned artists, Christopher Gallego, Stefan Baumann, Edward Spalding DeVoe, Leonid Gervits, and Sherry Camhy.
 She also attended the Metropolitan Museum of Art of New York Copyist Program two years in a row.

 Her inspirations have been John Singer Sargent “because of his strong brush strokes”, JMW Turner and Albert Bierstadt “because of their use of the light” and George Inness “for the softness of his trees.”